 As scientists, evidence is at the core of our work, therefore we approach the epigenetic revolution based on existing data and we are excited to participate in new potential advances in this field.

-We are happy to offer a short insight on the explosion of scientific literature in the fastest-growing research areas in biology.
+We are happy to offer a short insight on expanding scientific literature in the fastest-growing research areas in biology:

 WHAT IS EPIGENETICS?